 - False teaching is wrong.

-- False teachers bring spiritual damage to human beings (that could bring physical harm as well as community corruption).
+- False teachers bring spiritual damage to human beings (which could bring physical harm and community corruption).

 - False teachers hurt the work of the Church.

 - Christian leaders must keep the Church from false teaching.